anreitersimon/Medbrain-Tutorial/STEP2.md

 The Project is located at `project/` of the git repository root.

 ## Getting Started
-[CocoaPods](https://cocoapods.org) is a tool for managing dependencies in iOS/Mac Applications.
+[CocoaPods](https://cocoapods.org) is a tool for managing dependencies in iOS and Mac Applications.

 A possible alternative is Apples Swift Package Manager.